camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 Read the [Zeebe documentation](https://docs.camunda.io/docs/components/zeebe/zeebe-overview/) for more information about the Zeebe project.

-The basic idea for this came from https://github.com/camunda-community-hub/zeebe-client-csharp-bootstrap.
+The basic idea and implementation for this came from https://github.com/camunda-community-hub/zeebe-client-csharp-bootstrap.
 We loved the idea, but had in some parts our own preferences for defaults and behaviour.
 So this is our version of a good Bootstrap
 Extension for the C# Zeebe Client.
 Credits for the base work still belong to https://github.com/arjangeertsema.